thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

 <br>

 ## Conclusion
 This is part of a bigger project I worked on.
-Will be posting the code and how to test it on your system after I talk about other, parts of this project so stay tuned over the blog section.
-Once everything is explained here I will post the guide over on the projects section of the website. *Also fun-fact you can subscribe to the blog using RSS!
+After I talk about other parts of this project, I will post the codes and explain you how to test it on your system.
+So stay tuned over the blog section.
+Once everything is explained here I will post the guide on the projects section of the website. *Also fun-fact you can subscribe to the blog using RSS!
 For Firefox users you can use [Livemark](https://addons.mozilla.org/en-US/firefox/addon/livemarks/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) for this.*

 <span style="color:green">$</span> press <kbd>CTRL</kbd>+<kbd>W</kbd> to end the session.